drhilbert/math_with_python/README.md

                     and   m = [ m_0, m_1, m_2, ... ]

-primes.py: Primality testing and prime generation.
+primes.py: Primality testing and prime generation

     is_prime(n): Returns True if n is prime (Miller-Rabin test)